After-Shock/Cloudbox-wiki/Organizr.md

     - Set "Plex URL": `http://plex:32400`

+      - _Note: For Feeder / Plex setups, you will use `https://plex.yourdomain.com:32400`._

     - Click "GET PLEX TOKEN", fill in your Plex login, and click "Get PLEX Token".

     - Set your preferred options below.